 - Maryland Workers' Compensation Handbook / Richard P. Gilbert, Robert L. Humphreys, Jr. 3rd ed.
 Newark, N.J.: LexisNexis, c2007.

 - Your Rights in the Workplace / Barbara Kate Repa.
 10th ed.
 Berkeley, Calif.: Nolo, 2010.

 - The Employer's Legal Handbook / Fred S. Steingold.
 10th ed.
 Berkeley, Calif.: Nolo, 2011.

 - The Occupational Safety and Health Administration Publications

-There are several ways to begin research into workplace safety case law.
-One way is to find the statutes that apply to your situation in the Annotated Code of Maryland, the United States Code Annotated, or the United States Code Service then look at the case summaries that follow them.
-You can find additional cases by reading books that explain the law and noting the cases they cite.
-Another method of finding cases is to search the Maryland Digest, which is a subject index to Maryland case law, or the Federal Practice Digest, which is a subject index to federal case law.
-The Digests arrange summaries of published cases by legal issue using something called the "topic and key number" system.
-Once you know the topic and key number combination that represents your issue, look up that topic and key number in the Digest and you should find a list of summaries of cases that discuss your issue.
+There are several ways to begin researching workplace safety case law.
+One way is to find the statutes that apply to your situation in the Annotated Code of Maryland, the United States Code Annotated, or the United States Code Service then look at the case summaries following them.
+You can find additional cases by reading books explaining the law and noting the cases they cite.
+Another method of finding cases is to search the Maryland Digest, a subject index to Maryland case law, or the Federal Practice Digest, a subject index to federal case law.
+The Digests arrange case summaries by legal issue using the "topic and key number" system.
+Once you know the topic and key number combination for your issue, look up that topic and key number in the Digest and you will find a list of case summaries that discuss your issue.
 Each summary includes a citation to the full text of a case.